 Timing is everything with peppers.
-They are a warm-season crop, like tomatoes and eggplants, and will not thrive when temperatures are below 60°F/16°C. However, very little fruit set occurs above 90°F/32°C, especially with bell peppers.
+They are a warm-season crop, like tomatoes and eggplants, and will not thrive when temperatures are below 60°F/16°C. On the other hand, very little fruit set occurs above 90°F/32°C, especially with bell peppers.
 Some hot peppers are more heat-tolerant.

 The best scenario is to get peppers transplanted as soon as the weather is warm and settled, so that fruit set occurs when temperatures are between 65°F/18°C and 85°F/29.4°C.